keikaloustian/yvrwax-astro/README.md

 ## Things I Used / Learned About
+* Generating a new SSH key and adding to GitHub account
 * Astro, static site generation
 * Responsive images in HTML, @astro/image integration
 * Embedding Google Maps
 * CSS Stacking Context
-* Generating a new SSH key and adding to GitHub account
+* Formik

 ## Finished Product